arpitbbhayani/system-design-questions/load-balancer.md

 ## Design Document
 <!--ds-->
-Create a design document of this system/feature stating all critical design decisions, tradeoffs, components, services, and communications.
+Create a **design document** of this system/feature stating all critical design decisions, tradeoffs, components, services, and communications.
 Also specify how your system handles at scale, and what will eventually become a chokepoint.

 Do **not** create unnecessary components, just to make design look complicated.
 A good design is **always simple and elegant**.
 A good way to think about it is if you were to create a spearate process/machine/infra for each component and you will have to code it yourself, would you still do it?
 <!--de-->

 ## Prototype

-To understand the micro-nuances of this system, build a prototype, that need not work at scale, with
+To understand the nuances and internals of a Load Balancer, build a prototype that

+- is a working load balancer
-- an interface that mimics online and offline users
+- has an interface to
-- create a demonstration that updates the status when user goes online/offline

-The aim of building the prototype is to understand the micro-nuances of building a system like this.
+   - add and remove backend servers
+   - see which of the configured backend servers are healthy
+   - visualize load balancer metrics
+   - change load balancing strategy on the fly

 ###  Recommended Tech Stack